DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/03 Accessibility/15 Keyboard Navigation.md

-Users can use the following keys to interact with the UI component:
+A user can use the following keys to interact with the HtmlEditor component:

 <table class="dx-table">
     <tr>